SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

-Dispersed camping options near Bound Brook, New Jersey are limited but include a few primitive sites within driving distance.
+Dispersed camping near Bound Brook, New Jersey is limited but includes a few primitive campsites within driving distance, where public lands permitting free overnight stays are scarce.
 The Appalachian Trail- Designated Backpacker Campsite 2 in Columbia, NJ provides a hike-in camping location about 60 miles north of Bound Brook.
 Thunder Swamp Trailhead in Pennsylvania offers another dispersed camping option within reasonable driving distance.
 Both sites provide minimal amenities and require campers to be self-sufficient in this region where public lands permitting dispersed camping are scarce.

 Access to the Appalachian Trail campsite requires hiking in, with no vehicle access directly to the site.
 Thunder Swamp Trailhead provides drive-in access but consists primarily of a gravel parking area where overnight stays are permitted.
 Neither location offers drinking water, restroom facilities, or hookups of any kind.
 Campfires are not allowed at the Appalachian Trail site, and a permit is required for Thunder Swamp.
 Camping gear must be packed in and out entirely, as no trash service exists at either location.
 The sites remain open year-round but may have seasonal access challenges during winter months.